Icinga/icinga2/doc/2-getting-started.md

 After enabling the ido-pgsql feature you have to restart Icinga 2:

-Debian/Ubuntu, RHEL/CentOS 6 and SUSE:
+Debian/Ubuntu, RHEL/CentOS 6, SUSE and FreeBSD:

     # service icinga2 restart